a914-gowtham/app-logger/README.md

 # app-logger

 It is a logging library that stores logs locally on the android device.
-I created this library as an alternate for server logging to debug issues. it helped to fix some specific issues that only happened in release build.
+I created this library as an alternate for server logging to debug issues. it helped to fix some specific issues that only happened in release build where i did not have access to server logging.

 Remove the library usage before publishing on playstore. it's main purpose is to log locally and sharing the log file.